jackcorson/Premier-League-Stat-Compare/README.md

 -ChromeDriver

 Installations:
--To install python libraries, run: pip install beautifulsoup4 selenium matplotlib numpy -To install the ChromeDriver, refer to https://chromedriver.chromium.org/downloads and follow instructions for proper installation.
+-To install python libraries, run: pip install beautifulsoup4 selenium matplotlib numpy.
+-To install the ChromeDriver, refer to https://chromedriver.chromium.org/downloads and follow instructions for proper installation.